 Ginger is a flowering and knotted stem that originates from Southeast Asia.
 The rhizome, or root, is the part that we typically use and consume.
 Humans first used it over 5,000 years ago.

 People used ginger for medicinal purposes for the past 5,000 years.
-It’s a staple in both Ayurveda and Traditional Chinese Medicine and mentioned in both Arabic and Greco-Roman writings.
+It’s a health staple in both Ayurveda and Traditional Chinese Medicine and mentioned in both Arabic and Greco-Roman writings.
 All of these cultures traditionally used ginger as both a digestive aid and anti-inflammatory agent.

-Ginger was introduced to the Western diet over 2,000 years ago and is still one of the most popular remedies for nausea today.
+Ginger was introduced to the Western diet over 2,000 years ago and is still one of the most popular remedies for nausea treatment today.

-Is it Effective Against Nausea?
+Is Ginger Effective Against Nausea?

-In what may be one of the least-fun studies of all time, 13 volunteers were spun in a drum for 15 minutes to induce nausea.
+In what may be one of the least-fun research studies of all time, 13 volunteers were spun in a drum for 15 minutes to induce nausea.
 The participants who consumed ginger before the test had less nausea and recovered faster than those who didn’t.

 Tips for Getting the Most Out of Ginger

-1. Choose Fresh Over Dried
+1. Choose Fresh Ginger Over Dried

-Most traditional medicine, including Ayurveda and Traditional Chinese Medicine, calls for taking fresh ginger root for its digestive-healing effects.
+Most traditional medicine, including Ayurveda and Traditional Chinese Medicine, calls for taking fresh ginger root for its digestive-healing health effects.
 Generations of experience and observation led them to believe that ginger was stronger fresh rather than in its dried form.

 You can still benefit from ginger if it is dried or powdered.
-If the taste of fresh ginger is too much, or you can’t find fresh ginger, don’t be afraid to take ginger in its other forms to get nausea relief.
+If the taste of fresh ginger is too much, or you can’t find fresh ginger, don’t be afraid to take ginger in its other forms to get nausea and sickness relief.

 2. Start Slowly